katiekeegan/website/content/authors/admin/_index.md

 highlight_name: false
 ---

 Hi!
 I'm a 17-year-old junior studying Applied Mathematics with minors in Physics and Leadership Studies at Mary Baldwin University.
-I am passionate about the computational and applied mathematics involved in the analysis of data, and am especially interested in problems related to healthcare and space science.
+I am interested in computational mathematics for data analysis and am especially passionate about problems related to healthcare and space science.

-I started college when I was 14 through Mary Baldwin University's Program for the Exceptionally Gifted, and am excited to soon be starting my senior year of college at MBU!
-I am especially looking forward to applying to PhD programs in applied math, data science, and artificial intelligence in Fall 2021.
+I started college at age 14 through the Program for the Exceptionally Gifted at MBU and will graduate college at age 18 next year.
+I am looking forward to applying to PhD programs in applied math, data science, and artificial intelligence in Fall 2021.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.